 2014 Nature Talks: Coastal Connections, Conservation Speaker series.
 Nature Conservancy of Canada, Victoria BC.

 2013-2019 Weekly lectures during May & June with the Wuikinuxv Nation elementary school and community, in the field, classroom, and community hall.

 2013-2016 Guest speaker series & staff wildlife briefing, Nimmo Bay Wilderness Resort, BC.

 Project lead biologist | Raincoast Conservation Foundation, Central Coast BC

-2012-present: Project lead investigating relationships of salmon abundance and bear population dynamics in Wuikinuxv Nation territory, on the Central Coast of BC.
-We live and work for two months each year in Wuikinuxv village, working with the Wuikinuxv Guardian Watchmen.
+2012-2019: Project lead investigating relationships of salmon abundance and bear population dynamics in Wuikinuxv Nation territory, on the Central Coast of BC.
+We lived and worked for two months each year in Wuikinuxv village, working with the Wuikinuxv Guardian Watchmen.